kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 it may update the status every 3 minutes.
 The status updates should look as follows:
 - Check that it supports the `.spec.type`.
 Please note that the only supported eviction request type is `Soft` for now.
-- Check that `.status.activeInterceptorClass` still matches the `interceptorClass` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
+- Check that `.status.activeInterceptorName` still matches the `name` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
 If one of these is not correct and the eviction process is still not complete, it should abort the eviction process or output an error (e.g. via an event).